 UMF has several minors associated with International Studies, including French, Spanish, and Political Science.
 Click here for more information.
-Majors related to International and Global Studies include other social science majors such as Geography and Environmental Planning, Political Science, and Culture, Meaning and Society.
+Majors related to International and Global Studies include other social science majors such as Geography and Environmental Planning, Political Science, and Anthropology.

 What kind of jobs have UMF graduates obtained with this major?